gchq/gaffer-experimental/gaffer-as-a-service/gaas-rest/documentation/APIDocs.md

 curl --location --request GET 'localhost:8081/gaas-rest-service/graphs' \
  --header 'Authorization: Bearer abc123.abc123.CDEFG456789' \
  --header 'Content-Type: application/json' \
- --data-raw '{
-     "username":"javainuse",
-     "password":"password"
- }'
 ```

-An example response from this request could be:
+An example of an empty response indicating that there are no graphs in the cluster which could be retrieved:
 ```
 HTTP Status: 200
 {